libre-platforms/libre-pages/README.md

 I.e. the file `tests/FooTest.php` should define the class `FooTest` in the namespace `Tests`.
 This naming is mandatory for the autoloader to properly function.

-Your test suite (class) should inherit from `Framework\TestCase`.
+Your test suite (class) should inherit from `Pages\TestCase`.
 This allows you to use core testing functionalities:

 - assertions
 - expecting exceptions
+- parameterized testing
 - test(-suite) setup/teardown

 These features are probably not all you would like to have, but everything you __need__ in order to test your code.
-In case you think you need more functionality, just add it to the `Framework\TestCase` class.
+In case you think you need more functionality, just add it to the `Pages\TestCase` class.

 #### Registering tests
 All methods starting with `test` (like `test_accumulates_properly`) are considered to be tests.